reddy24043819/RAG_QAbot/README.md

 ### Introduction
   This project demonstrates the development of a Retrieval-Augmented Generation (RAG) model for building a Question Answering (QA) system using a combination of FAISS for efficient document retrieval and Cohere API for natural language generation.
 The system is built to process user-uploaded documents, extract relevant chunks of information based on a user query, and generate a coherent answer.
+A great thanks to Cohere API, Gradio and Docker.

 ### **Pipeline Overview**